CMSgov/bcda-static-site/production/technical_userguide.md

 **cURL Commands for Subsequent Steps**

-Instructions for checking the status of the export job and retrieving NDJSON output file(s) can be found in previous sections.
-See _3.
-Checking the status of the export job_ and _4.
-Retrieving NDJSON output file(s)_.
+Instructions for checking the status of the export job and retrieving NDJSON output file(s) can be found in previous sections on [checking the status of the export job](#3-check-the-status-of-the-export-job) and [retrieving NDJSON output file(s)](#4-retrieve-ndjson-output-files).

-For ease of use, we have listed the `Curl` commands below.
+For ease of use, we have listed the `Curl` commands for these operations below.
 The job ID (48) and file name for the NDJSON file (`4e2cd98c-4746-4138-872b-24778c000b02.ndjson`) will be different for your job.

 **Check the status of the export job:**
 ```